SansGuidon/bookmarks/README.md

 * [Real News](http://www.realnews24.com/socrates-was-one-of-the-smartest-people-who-ever-lived-here-are-24-out-of-his-most-important-quotes-that-everyone-needs-to-read/) - some Socrates quotes worth the reading
 * [Daniel Miessler](https://danielmiessler.com/blog/is-it-wrong-to-have-children/) - Is It Wrong to Have Children?
 * [Muriel Lefevre](http://m.levif.be/actualite/international/stanislav-petrov-l-homme-qui-sauva-le-monde-en-ne-faisant-rien/article-normal-725163.html) - [FR] :fr: Stanislav Petrov, l'homme qui sauva le monde en ne faisant rien
+* [Farnam Street](https://www.fs.blog/2014/09/mistakes/) - (2014) Mistakes — It’s not the Failures that Define us so Much as How We Respond to Them

 # Photography
 * [Exposure-Mat](http://expomat.tripod.com) - build yourself a free light meter that fits in your wallet.